 It’s a good idea for employers to check whether your workplace has dealt with a similar situation before.

 To avoid accusations of unfair treatment, employers should follow the procedure and policy in the same way for each disciplinary case.

 They should gather evidence and make a decision based on what they know about each case.

 It’s important throughout the procedure for the employer to keep talking with both the employee being disciplined and any other staff affected.

-Clear and regular communication can help avoid:
+Clear, regular and confidential communication can help avoid: